Immigration Changes and Travel Warnings

 - Valid Employment Authorization Document (EAD)

 - Evidence of a job offer or resumption of employment.
-If you are returning to the U.S without evidence of a job offer, you may be questioned at the port of entry.
+If you are returning to the U.S without evidence of a job offer, you may show evidence of your job search, interview appointments, etc as intention to use your OPT.

 If your employer has filed for an H-1B on your behalf, check with your employer about any travel plans as leaving the U.S. while an H-1B petition is pending may jeopardize your petition.